uic-library/Databases-Intro/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 15
-exercises: 0
-questions:
-- "Key question (FIXME)"

 objectives:
-- "First learning objective.
-(FIXME)"
+- "To understand the concepts of databases"

 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Introduction to Databases, DBMS."
+- "Comparison between Structured and Unstructured Data"
 ---

 ## Introduction to Databases

 Data is available in large amounts in the current time and databases help store these data.
 A database is a collection of data which it holds in a structed format.
 Data from a database can be accessed in multiple ways.

 ![image_1](../fig/image_1.PNG)